Nelson Tyler

 Nelson Tyler is an engineer and inventor.

-He was the designer and inventor of the PWC, Wetbike.
-A personal watercraft that rides like a motorcycle.
+He was the designer and inventor of Wetbike, a personal watercraft that rides like a motorcycle.
 He has developed gyro-stabilized camera systems for aerial use and won an Academy Award in 2005 for one designed to be used on a boat.
 He developed a personal rocket pack which was used at the 1984 Olympics and in subsequent stunt flights.
 He has developed jet packs for JetPack Aviation and is now working on an electric-powered personal air vehicle.